RifkyA911/rifky-test-frontend/README.md

     - Integrated **next-intl** for language change functionality, allowing users to toggle between different languages seamlessly.
     - Implemented a theme toggle feature for switching between light and dark themes, enhancing user experience based on personal preferences.

+## 🌐 SEO Metadata

+To improve search engine visibility, the following SEO metadata is implemented:

+-   **Title**: The title of the page is dynamically set based on the content.
+-   **Description**: Each page includes a meta description that summarizes the content for search engines.
+-   **Open Graph Tags**: For social media sharing, Open Graph tags are included to control how content appears when shared.
+-   **Keywords**: Relevant keywords are included in the metadata to enhance searchability.
+-   **Robots Meta Tag**: Set to control how search engines index the pages.

 ## 🚀 Getting Started

 Follow the steps below to set up the project locally.